hed-standard/hed-specification/docs/source/03_HED_formats.md

 1. The item within the curly braces must either be the word `HED` or the name of another HED-annotated column within the sidecar.
 2. The HED annotation for the column in curly braces directly replaces the curly braces and their contents in the target annotation.
+3. During assembly of a HED annoation for an event, if an 'n/a' value appears in a curly brace column, the curly brace express is removed and any extra parentheses or commas are also removed.
-3. A sidecar column name cannot both appear in a curly braces and have an annotation that uses curly braces (to prevent circular references).
+4. A sidecar column name cannot both appear in a curly braces and have an annotation that uses curly braces (to prevent circular references).
-4. The curly braces cannot be used within a `Definition`.
+5. The curly braces cannot be used within a `Definition`.

 ``````